SDL-Hercules-390/hyperion/README.WIN64.md

 7. If you copy the binaries to a machine which does not have Visual Studio 2008 (VS9) installed, then you must also install the Microsoft Visual C++ 2008 Redistributable Package (x64) on the target machine.
 This package can be downloaded from http://www.microsoft.com/downloads/details.aspx?FamilyID=bd2a6171-e2d6-4230-b809-9a8d7548c1b6&DisplayLang=en

-## How to build Hercules for the x64 (AMD64): The Fish "Visual Studio 2008" method
+## The Fish "Visual Studio 2008" method
 (which accomplishes virtually the same thing as the above command-line build instructions)

 1. Install Visual Studio 2008.